AndrewLeLacheur/CognitiveScienceThesis/README.md

 # CognitiveScienceThesis

-Analysis: Contains the r script used to analyze the data, and the csvs with the relevant quantitative data.
+Analysis: Contains the r script used to analyze the data, and the .csv files with the relevant quantitative data.

 Experiment: Contains the code used to run the experiment.
 Can be viewed at: https://andrewlelacheur.github.io/CognitiveScienceThesis/Experiment/